stefanrinderle/softvis3d/softvis3d-webservice-example/README.md

 This is a example project to show the use of the softvis3d visualization with other tools than SonarQube.

+### !
+Currently not maintained and does not work !

+Will be reactivated and refactored to the new structure with [https://github.com/stefanrinderle/softvis3d/issues/15](github issue #15)

 ## Build and run

 mvn clean install -pl softvis3d-webservice-example/ -am